 In our view it behoves us as collectors to take care of these heirlooms as if they were our own - in full consciousness that we are merely their temporary guardians - and use them to help create understanding for a culture that had many admirable aspects that, once understood to the full, may inform and inspire our contemporary life.

 AcknowledgementsWe wish to thank all those who have enriched the collection by sharing their knowledge, their contacts, or providing moral support.
-Special mention deserve, salvis titulis et honoribus: Ruth Barnes, Wayne Barton, Joe Bartlett, Koos Bavelaar, Ben Bekooy, Beverley Birks, Aja Bordeville, Francine Brinkgreve, Sofía Campos Lopes, Chris Buckley, Alexandra de Cadaval, Pamela Cross, Geneviève Duggan, Julie Emery, Aone van Engelenhoven, Jill Forshee, Vanessa von Gliszczynski, Freddy Hambuwali, Mark Johnson, Nico de Jonge, Susi Johnston, James Kase, Vernon Kedit, Chandra Iban Kantuk, Brigitte Khan-Majlis, John Kreifeldt, Gregory Nyanggau Mawar, Kay Mertens, Thomas Murray, Michael Palmieri, Lewa Perdomuan, Sue and David Richardson, Susanne Rodemeier, Sandra Sardjono, Mac Darrell Serizawa, Tim Steinert, Dorothé Swinkels, Tina Tabone, Birgit Voss, Marianne van Vuuren, Emilie Wellfelt.
+Special mention deserve, salvis titulis et honoribus: Ruth Barnes, Wayne Barton, Koos Bavelaar, Ben Bekooy, Beverley Birks, Aja Bordeville, Francine Brinkgreve, Sofía Campos Lopes, Chris Buckley, Pamela Cross, Toos van Dijk, Geneviève Duggan, Julie Emery, Aone van Engelenhoven, Jill Forshee, Vanessa von Gliszczynski, Freddy Hambuwali, Mark Johnson, Nico de Jonge, Susi Johnston, James Kase, Vernon Kedit, Chandra Iban Kantuk, Brigitte Khan-Majlis, John Kreifeldt, Darrell McKnight, Gregory Nyanggau Mawar, Kay Mertens, Thomas Murray, Michael Palmieri, Lewa Perdomuan, Sue and David Richardson, Susanne Rodemeier, Sandra Sardjono, Miep Spee, Tim Steinert, Dorothé Swinkels, Tina Tabone, Birgit Voss, Marianne van Vuuren, Emilie Wellfelt.
 Credit is also due the invisible coders who shared elegant routines that enriched the website's functionality and 'experience', such as Joe Lencioni whose functions create near-Photoshop standard thumbnails on the fly; Joe Bartlett who built the magnifier that allows to study cloths in detail; and the anonymous genius at Coffeeshop who coded the smooth menu engine.

-In a category of their own are co-collector Georges Breguet, who allowed inspection of his vast collection of ikat textiles and has generously facilitated acquisitions of important pieces; Rudolf Smend who supported this project through his belief in it and shared crucial contacts; Steven Alpert who reviewed most old textiles in the collection and offered numerous observations that shed light on details previously overlooked or lacking interpretation; and Gary Gartenberg, our trusted consigliere in matters of collecting philosophy, whose wisdom and values have immensely enriched the 'Pusaka Collection'.
+In a category of their own are fellow collector Georges Breguet, who allowed inspection of his vast collection of ikat textiles and has generously facilitated acquisitions of important pieces; Rudolf Smend who supported this project through his belief in it and shared crucial contacts; Steven Alpert who reviewed most old textiles in the collection and offered numerous observations that shed light on details previously overlooked or lacking interpretation; and Gary Gartenberg, our trusted consigliere in matters of collecting philosophy, whose wisdom and values have over the years immensely enriched the 'Pusaka Collection'.